 Plinking Quietly With Mr. Bond

-The Walther began sales of the PP in 1929.
+Walther began sales of the PP in 1929.
 The Polizeipistole (Police Pistol) was followed in 1930 by the PPK, Polizeipistole Kurz or Police Pistol Short.
 The Kurz featured a shorter length and shorter height.
 The PPK enjoyed almost overnight popularity and sold well for several decades.
 In 1968 Robert F. Kennedy was assassinated at the Ambassador Hotel in Los Angeles.
-Three months later Lyndon B. Johnson signs into law the Gun Control Act of 1968, which among a smorgasbord banned the import of handguns subject to a test designed to prevent the import of affordable and small handguns.
+Three months later Lyndon B. Johnson signed into law the Gun Control Act of 1968, which among a smorgasbord banned the import of handguns subject to a test designed to prevent the import of affordable and small handguns.
 Like the Glock decades later, the PPK found itself short.
 Walther addressed the sudden loss of its largest market by replacing the PPK frame with the longer and heavier PP frame.
 This gave it enough points to be imported, and was called the PPK/S.

 The notoriety of the PPK is nothing short of immeasurable, and yet has a few outstanding events.
 What may be the most widely known example is its use by Adolf Hitler, who committed suicide with a 7.65 Browning (.32 ACP) Walther PPK in 1945.
 In 1979 President Park was assassinated by Kim Jae-gyu, Director of the Korean Central Intelligence Agency, with a 7,65mm PPK.
 Then there is the third event, an event which most certainly cannot be called the least among them.